srivats666/InstagramCloneApp/README.md

  Advanced: Display each user profile image using a RoundedImageView.

- Advanced: Display a nice default placeholder graphic for each image during loading (read more about Picasso).
+ Advanced: Display a nice default placeholder graphic for each image during loading.

  Advanced: Improve the user interface through styling and coloring.